oroinc/documentation/user/back-office/dashboards/index.rst

 .. image:: /user/img/dashboards/dashboards_0.png
    :alt: Default dashboard

+By default, each dashboard consists of a set of widgets apart from custom scenarios when you want to use a third-party service to build dashboards.
+In this case, developers can add custom dashboard types.
+If the system have more than one dashboard type, new dashboards can be created with the given types.
+For more information, see :ref:`Add a New Dashboard Type <dev-dashboards-new-type>` in the developer guide.

+.. hint:: If you run the Oro Marketplace application, a seller dashboard will be automatically added to each seller organization when a new seller is created through a seller request.

 Click on the links below to learn how to work with dashboards and their widgets.

 .. toctree::